iat-cener/alex17/lib/variables_dictionary/README.md

-# Variables dictionary for wind energy.
+# Variables dictionary for wind energy
 The dictionary allows definiton of the best practice of variable naming in the wind energy community.
 It is intended to be a dictionarry allowing translation betwean different naming conventions used by the community and we welcome colaborators willing to extend it.

 # Not yet-another naming convention!